Save up to 8% on the price of your tickets!

 In the Develop module, users process files to improve their tone, color, and fine detail.
 Edits can be made globally or selectively with intuitive tools.
 The instructor demonstrates a clear step-by-step workflow, and provides detailed notes.

-Personal laptops are not required but are recommended, as students have the opportunity to begin their image catalogs in class; Lightroom 5, 6, or Classic (not Lightroom CC) should be installed and functional on your laptop.
+Personal laptops are not required but are recommended, as students have the opportunity to begin their image catalogs in class; Lightroom 5, 6, or CC should be installed and functional on your laptop.
 PCs in the computer lab are also available for student use.

 Instructor: Eliot Cohen